 Let’s focus on the three C’s – cost, community and convenience.

 When asking yourself “should I live on campus or off?” one of your main concerns will, understandably, be the cost.
-While living on campus may look like a higher upfront expense, it’s important to remember that electricity, gas, water and internet are included in this price.
+While living on campus may look like a higher upfront expense, it’s important to remember that most of the time electricity, gas, water and internet are included in this price.
 These utilities may be billed every quarter if you choose to live off campus, and they will vary in price depending on usage and whether your provider chooses to increase your rates during your tenancy.
 It’s worth keeping this in mind when comparing the price of living on campus to living off campus, and remember to factor in things like food, transport, cleaning and security deposit expenses.

 So, is it cheaper to live on or off campus?
 Let’s take a closer look.

 More interested in self-catered on-campus accommodation?
 Aside from UQ’s residential colleges, UQ Residences also offer a more independent style of student living.
-A standard room at Kev Carmody House starts at $299/week and includes a fully furnished room, private ensuite and all utilities.
+A standard room at Kev Carmody House starts at $319/week and includes a fully furnished room, private ensuite and all utilities.
 Residents have access to a full communal kitchen with all the appliances needed to cook their own meals, plus a communal laundry to do their own washing.